-The Board has selected the following six persons as nominees for election to the Board at the Annual Meeting.
+The Board has selected the five persons listed below as nominees for election to the Board at the Annual Meeting.
 Each of these nominees has indicated that he or she is willing and able to serve as a director.
 If any of the nominees declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although we know of no reason to anticipate that this will occur), your proxy may be voted for such substitute nominees as the Board may designate.

-The following table sets forth information regarding the nominees for directors and such persons, if elected at the Annual Meeting, will serve as directors until the earlier of the 2023 Annual Meeting of the Company's stockholders or until their successors are duly elected and qualified.
+The following table sets forth information regarding the nominees for directors and such persons, if elected at the Annual Meeting, will serve as directors until the earlier of the 2024 Annual Meeting of the Company's stockholders or until their successors are duly elected and qualified.

-Name Age Position & Committees Mark L. Baum 49 Chairman of the Board, Chief Executive Officer Richard L. Lindstrom 74 Director Martin A. Makary 51 Independent Director, Audit Committee Teresa F. Sparks 53 Independent Director, Audit Committee (Chair), Compensation Committee, Nomination and Corporate Governance Committee Perry J. Sternberg 53 Independent Director, Compensation Committee R. Lawrence Van Horn 54 Lead Independent Director, Audit Committee, Compensation Committee (Chair), Nomination and Corporate Governance Committee (Chair)
+Name Age Position & Committees Mark L. Baum 50 Chairman of the Board, Chief Executive Officer Martin A. Makary 52 Independent Director, Audit Committee Teresa F. Sparks 54 dependent Director, Audit Committee (Chair), Compensation Committee, Nomination and Corporate Governance Committee Perry J. Sternberg 54 Independent Director, Compensation Committee R. Lawrence Van Horn 55 Lead Independent Director, Audit Committee, Compensation Committee (Chair), Nomination and Corporate Governance Committee (Chair)

 Mark L. Baum, J.D. is a founder, Chairman of the Board of Directors and Chief Executive Officer of the Company.
 In 2011, Mr. Baum led the restructuring and reorganization of the Company and since that time has directed the key operational and strategic activities of the Company.
 Mr. Baum was appointed as a director of the Company in December 2011, served as the Chairman of the Board of Directors from December 2011 to April 2012, was appointed Chief Executive Officer in April 2012, and was again appointed and has served as the Chairman of the Board since August 2021.
-Prior to Mr. Baum's involvement with the Company, from 2001 to 2011, he was the founder and managing director of TBLF, LLC, a consulting firm and fund manager, where he managed a series of three funds and acted as a principal investor in financing publicly traded companies or bridge-to-public equity transactions.
+Prior to Mr. Baum's involvement with the Company, from 2001 to 2011, he was the founder and managing director of TBLF, LLC, a consulting firm and fund manager, where he managed a series of three funds and acted as a principal investor in financing publicly-traded companies or bridge-to-public equity transactions.
 Before his fund management experience, Mr. Baum founded and served as the president of YesRx, and practiced as a U.S. securities lawyer focused on public company reporting requirements and finance-related matters.
-Mr. Baum is also a founder and board member of Surface Pharmaceuticals, Inc., and founder and former board member of both Melt Pharmaceuticals, Inc. and Eton Pharmaceuticals, Inc. From November 2012 until December 2017, Mr. Baum served on the board of directors of Ideal Power, Inc., where he also served as the chair of its audit committee.
-Mr. Baum is a graduate, cum laude, of The University of Texas at Arlington and a graduate of California Western School of Law.
-Mr. Baum brings years of public company executive and board experience, including knowledge of securities laws, reporting requirements and public company finance-related issues.
+Mr. Baum is also a founder and board member of Melt Pharmaceuticals, Inc. and is a founder and former board member of both Surface Ophthalmics, Inc., and Eton Pharmaceuticals, Inc. From November 2012 until December 2017, Mr. Baum served on the board of directors of Ideal Power, Inc., where he also served as the chair of its audit committee.
+Mr. Baum brings years of public company executive and board experience, including knowledge of securities laws, reporting requirements, and public company executive and board experience, including knowledge of securities laws, reporting requirements, and public company finance-related issues.